 - Skills or competence check-in.
 Just as you’d conduct a routine performance review, a quarterly or half-year training is good practice for your customer service team.
 Skill-based training is ever-evolving, and certain skills can erode if not maintained over time.
 Conducting routine training keeps everyone on the team aligned, fresh, and doing their best

-Emergency or Time-Sensitive Customer Service Training
+3. Emergency or Time-Sensitive Customer Service Training

-Your customer service team would be on the front lines and would need to be prepared to take calls, answer questions, and solve conflict.
+Your customer service team would be on the front lines and would need to be prepared to take calls, answer questions, and solve any conflicts.
 Customer service training, in this case, would be all about equipping your team with everything they need to know to do their job.